svpino/twitter/README.md

 Here is a compilation of the most relevant content I've posted on Twitter since the end of July 2020.
 Most of these are threads where I've tried to convey as much actionable and helpful ideas as possible.
 Some are just individual thoughts in the form of tweets.
 I pushed those to the bottom of the list.

-* [An intuitive look into convolutions](https://twitter.com/svpino/status/1359107240519749637?s=20) — My attempt to introduce how **Convolutional Neural Networks** work.
-Well, in reality, this is specifically about **convolutions**.
-I love the idea of finding ways to relate convolutions to software development to make it more intuitive.

-* [Generalization and neural networks](https://twitter.com/svpino/status/1360462217829900290?s=20) — After going through **convolutions**, this thread explains **how neural networks generalize**.
-There are many pictures of bunnies involved, but I really liked the storyline to explain things as simply as possible.

-* [An introduction to Label and One-Hot encoding](https://twitter.com/svpino/status/1364923419922493444?s=20) — **Encoding features** from a dataset is a very common transformation that data scientists have to do before running machine learning algorithms.
-This thread covers **Label** and **One-Hot encoding**, how they work and how to use them.

 * [The importance of learning curves](https://twitter.com/svpino/status/1369278050970525707?s=20) — Learning curves are a popular way to understand your data and your model.
 An underrated technique is to display the error of the model as we progressively increase the dataset size.
 This will allow us to determine whether we are overfitting or underfitting.